 “Oh,” Cullen said, feeling a bit chagrined.
 “I thought that went without saying.”

 “Not exactly,” Aveline replied.
 “But it hardly matters now.
 And as we’re in the business of exchanging compliments, I must say that I’ll be sorry to see you go, Knight-Captain.
-You kept the templars in check over the past few years - the mages, too.
+You kept the templars in check over the past months - the mages, too.
 Quite fair to everyone involved, actually.
 I’m impressed.”

 Cullen was surprised to hear this.
 He had always gotten the impression that Aveline liked him as much as her associate Varric did - which is to say, not at all.

 “Oh,” he said, a bit taken aback.
 “Well, thank you.
 But you’re one of the few who thinks so.
 My defense of the remaining mages has not endeared me to the people of Kirkwall.
 There have been several requests for the Rite of Annulment.”